radareorg/radare2-book/introduction/windows_compilation.md

 Cygwin is another possibility; however, issues relating to Cygwin libraries can make debugging difficult in case of problems.

+Please, be sure to build radare2 from that environment you're going to use r2 in.
+If you're going to use r2 in MinGW32 shell or cmd.exe - you need to build r2 in the MinGW32 environment.
+And if you're going to use r2 in Cygwin - you need to build from the Cygwin shell as well.
+Since Cygwin is more UNIX compatible radare2 supports here more colors and unicode symbols.

 ## Bindings

 To build radare2 bindings you will need to install [Vala (valac) for Windows](https://wiki.gnome.org/Projects/Vala/ValaOnWindows)